TRAVEL TIPS

 Stadium Tour:

-Very much worth it and one option also includes the Museum.
-For parties of 4+ we recommend the private tour, which provides a not-rushed experience with a private guide and lunch at Frankie's Bar outside the Shed entrance after.
-Subject to change given COVID rules and new ownership.
+Very much worth it, and one option also includes the Museum.
+For parties of 4+ we recommend the private tour, which provides a relaxed, customized experience with a private guide and lunch at Frankie's Bar outside the Shed entrance afterwards.

 London Things To Do:

-Where does this list start and end?
-London is one of the most historic cities in the world and even the non-historic sites are fun.
-From Parliament and the London Eye to the Tower of London/London Bridge, from Leicester Square theater district, China Town and the Covent Garden.
+London is one of the most historic cities in the world.
+From Parliament and the London Eye, to the Tower of London/London Bridge, from Leicester Square theater district, China Town and the Covent Garden.
 Walk and bus as much as you can.

 Also consider trips just out of London to Hampton Court, Windsor Castle, Oxford or Cambridge.

 London is one of the most cosmopolitan cities in the world.
 Enjoy the great food from virtually any area of the world.
 You have countless top level theater options.
-And the beer is fantastic.
+And the beer is fantastic - cask ales and Guinness are just two of the offerings you cannot get back home.

 Inside tips: Perhaps grab a pint at the Ye Olde Cheshire Cheese, off Fleet Street near St. Paul's Cathedral.
 'Rebuilt' in 1666 after the Great Fire, this pub stretches three levels downstairs and was regularly frequented by Charles Dickens.
 It's on a side street off Fleet Street so use the GPS.

-Usually one or two pubs in the area welcome away supporters.
+There is usually one or two pubs in the area designated for away supporters.
 If unsure, ask us beforehand and we will help track down an answer.

-We do not recommend wearing Chelsea colors to away games.
-Best safe than sorry.
+We do not recommend wearing Chelsea colors to any away matches.
+Dress warm, comfortable and stylish to fit in.

-For certain games, like Tottenham at White Hart Lane, it is even more dicey in the area so be prepared to walk a bit to a tube station further away in order to avoid heckling and trouble from the home hardcore.
+For certain matches, like Tottenham at White Hart Lane, be prepared to walk a bit to a tube station further away in order to avoid heckling, crowd trouble, and policing actions.
 Even the Chelsea UK supporters will drink and walk a few stations away (20+ minutes) at White Hart Lane.

-Having said all this, away matches are spectacular as you are part of the Chelsea hard core supporters who really know the club and the passion.
+Having said all this, away matches are spectacular as you are part of the Chelsea hardcore supporters who make us one of the best traveling clubs in the country.

 Trains are much easier than flights and cars in most cases.
-You'll see the country and save money.
 Most CFC supporters take trains.
 As an example, a train from Euston Station to Liverpool takes as little as 2:15 while driving is closer to 4 hours.
 Be adventurous if you have the time.
 Make sure to book train fares early as prices rise quickly when fixtures are announced and bookings increase.
+The most popular times bookending match kickoff/end times will be the most expensive fares, and the first to sell out.

 Do your research.
 Once your arrive to an away city most will be local buses or local trains to get you close to the away grounds once you get to the away train station.
 The UK does public transportation pretty well.